Factorizations of diffeomorphisms of compact surfaces with boundary: Restrictions on

-As expected, then, the pair of arcs $\mon(\gamma_1), \mon(\gamma_2)$ is initially parallel exactly when the horizontal segments $h_{c_1}$ and $g_{c_2}$ originating from the boundary of each pair of right positions are initially parallel.
+As expected, then, the pair of arcs $\mon(\gamma_1), \mon(\gamma_2)$ is initially parallel exactly when the horizontal segments $h_{c_1}$ and $h_{c_2}$ originating from the boundary of each pair of right positions determine an initially parallel region.
 Using this, we immediately obtain: